Ulls/macos-vagrant-k8-docker-ansible-sandbox/README.md

 ```
 Enable and start the kubernetes and docker daemons.
 After these commands are issued, the VM will be and available member of the Kubernetes cluster.

+### Automating the Removal of a Kubernetes node with Ansible
+Just as we automated the creation of a Vagrant VM to be added to a Kubernetes cluster, we can automate the removal of the node and the destruction of the VM as well.
+The Ansible playbook "remove_vagrant_kubernetes_node.yml" in this project handles this task.

+###### remove_vagrant_kubernetes_node.yml